Amazon Web Services

 1. Specify the AWS Batch executor

-2. Specify one or more AWS Batch queues with the queue directive
+2. Specify the AWS Batch queue with the queue directive

 3. Specify any Batch job container options with the containerOptions directive.